Jo-wang/Daily-Paper-Reading/test-time/Test-time Adaptation via Conjugate Pseudo-Labels.md

 The authors aim to demonstrate that their method outperforms existing TTA methods on several benchmark datasets and provide insights into how TTA can be improved in practice.

 ### Method
+- This paper want to use meta-learning to find out which loss function is suitable for TTA task:
 ### Experiments

 ### Notes